dominikmeller/la-bel-confluence/README.md

    python la-bel-confluence.py
    ```

+5. **Choose Operation**

+   - You'll be prompted to choose between adding (A) or removing (R) labels.

+6. **Adding Labels**

+   If you choose to add labels:
-   - You'll be prompted to select a top-level page from your Confluence space.
+   - Select a top-level page from your Confluence space.
-   - Enter the label you want to add.
-   - You can add multiple labels by separating them with a space.
+   - Enter the label(s) you want to add.
+You can add multiple labels by separating them with a space.

-5. **Label Cascade**

-   After selecting a page, the script will apply the specified labels to the page and then propagate them to all its child pages.
-At the end of the process, it will also list all the pages that received the new label(s).
+   - The script will apply the specified labels to the selected page and then propagate them to all its child pages.
+   - At the end of the process, it will list all the pages that received the new label(s).

+7. **Removing Labels**

+   If you choose to remove labels:
+   - The script will display a list of all labels in the Confluence space, sorted by occurrence.
+   - Enter the number corresponding to the label you want to remove.
+   - Confirm the removal when prompted.
+   - The script will remove the selected label from all pages in the space.

+   **Caution**: The label removal feature will remove the selected label from ALL pages in the specified Confluence space.
+Use this feature with care.

 ## Contributing